 School outreach extends across all three partners.
 Below is an example of the ongoing BREATH drive in Dumfries & Galloway.

 University of the West of Scotland (UWS) staff and PhD students have been visiting schools in Dumfries & Galloway to raise awareness amongst both secondary and primary children of COPD), a deadly lung disorder which is particularly prevalent in the area.

-The progressive lung condition is the world’s third biggest killer and UWS academics have been educating children in more than twenty* local schools (>3,000 pupils) on the current research underway to improve diagnosis, treatment and management of the disease, as well as teaching them about general lung health.
+The progressive lung condition is the world’s third biggest killer and UWS academics have been educating children in more than thirty-six* local schools (>5,000 pupils) on the current research underway to improve diagnosis, treatment and management of the disease, as well as teaching them about general lung health.